25 GMAT Test-Day Tips

 Let’s now turn our attention to test day itself.

-Just as your most strategic move on the day before your test is not to study, the same goes for test day itself.
-There is very little benefit to waking up the morning of your test and studying for the GMAT.
-Doing so would be analogous to a marathon runner getting up on the morning of her marathon and running 7 miles.
-Just as no sane person would run 7 miles before a marathon, no person taking the GMAT should engage in GMAT prep in the hours before the exam.
+Just as your most strategic move the day before your test is not studying, the same goes for test day.
+There is little benefit to waking up the morning of your test and studying for the GMAT.
+Just as no marathon runner would get up and run 7 miles before the race, no GMAT-taker should study before the exam.
 As we’ve discussed, you want to go into your test fresh and energized.

-The best things you can do on test day are things that get you to the test center on time and in the best possible state of mind.
+The best things to do on test day get you to the test center on time with the best possible mindset.
 Many of these things center on keeping yourself healthy and happy.

 For example, you could:

-• If you’re taking the GMAT online, make sure that your room and your desk are prepared.
+• make sure that your room and desk are prepared, if you’re taking the GMAT online

-• If you’re taking the GMAT at a testing center, make sure that you leave early and arrive at the testing center on time.
+• make sure that you leave early and arrive at the testing center on time, if you’re taking the GMAT at a testing center

 TTP PRO TIP:

-5) Eat a Healthy Breakfast on the Morning of Test Day
+Tip 5: Eat a Healthy Breakfast on Test Day

-Your brain is a major consumer of nutrients, including glucose, so test day is not the day to go on a low-carb diet.
+Your brain requires nutrients, including glucose, so test day is not the day to start a low-carb diet.

 Unless you have dietary or medical reasons not to do so, be sure to fill up on healthy, energy-rich foods such as steel-cut oatmeal, whole wheat toast, bananas, peanut butter, or blueberries.

-In fact, you may choose to begin preparing your body with good, healthy food right away.
-Why wait until test day!
+In fact, you may choose to begin preparing your body with healthy food right away.
+Why wait until test day?

-At the same time, it’s probably not wise to eat something new on the morning of the test, like a crazy peanut butter wheatgrass smoothie that your stomach is not used to digesting.
+At the same time, it’s probably not wise to try something new on the morning of the test.
+A crazy peanut butter wheatgrass smoothie is risky if your stomach is not used to digesting it.

-Test day is not the day to go on a low-carb diet.
+Test day is not the day to start a low-carb diet.

 To Caffeinate or Not to Caffeinate?

 We personally love coffee.
 However, whether you drink coffee on the morning of your test is up to you.
 If caffeine helps you perform better, go for it.
-That said, it’s probably not the best idea to slam down a venti caffè americano right before the test.
-After all, you have only a few breaks, and the entire experience will likely run about four hours from checking in to receiving your unofficial score report.
+That said, it’s probably not the best idea to slam a venti caffè americano right before the test.
+Remember, you only have one break, and the entire experience takes over 2 hours from check-in to seeing your score.

 Gum or No Gum?